Dynatrace/dynatrace-otel-collector/docs/hotfix.md

 # Applying a hotfix

 This document describes the process to apply a hotfix to an upstream component.
-For this document, we will use the `loggingexporter` as an example.
+For this document, we will use the `debugexporter` as an example.

 1. If it does not already exist, create the `hotfixes` directory.